AidenKielby/Aiden3DRenderer/README.md

 - **Custom Colors** - Ability to change colors on a per shape basis
 - **Simple Physics Engine** - easy to add physics to your render
 - **Obj Model Loading** - simple obj model loading
+- **Simple Rasterization** -- simple and slow rasterization for video_renderer and renderer

 ## Gallery